Mexico / Itineraries

 1 / 3

-To the south of Merida is what is known as the Convent Route (aka Ruta de los Conventos), a broadly defined series of churches, chapels and convents that were established by the Spanish to convert the local Mayan population to the Catholic faith.
+Located to the south of Merida, the Convent Route (aka Ruta de los Conventos), is a series of churches, chapels and convents that were established by the Spanish to convert the local Mayan population to the Catholic faith.
 As with towns, these were almost always built at sites that were already sacred in the local faith.

 Suggested Accommodation: Hotel Hacienda Merida Meals Included: Breakfast